Back

 Ship condition

-No experiment needed.
-This is a product gap.
-Ship to 100% of users in Phase 1, independent of the Shield screen test.
+Low risk - this extends an existing feature, it doesn't add friction.
+Ship to 100% in Phase 1, independent of the Shield screen test.

 02